What’s in Your Instrument Case? Every Musician Should Have These Essential Things In Their Instrument Case

 For a violinist or fiddle player, it is essential to have a shoulder rest.
 A Kun Shoulder Rest is what Chuck uses when he plays.

-Rosin for rosining up your bow and yes of course the bow which we talked about above.
+Rosin, for rosining up your bow and, yes, of course, the bow which we talked about above.

 BATTERIES